skgtrx/Multilevel-FeedBack-Queue-And-RealTime-Share-Scheduling-In-C/README.md

 # Multilevel-FeedBack-Queue-And-RealTime-Share-Scheduling-In-C
 This project is for the creation of the simulation of different kind of scheduling algorithms on either real life problem or simple CPU process.
-1) Level 1 : Fixed priority preemptive Scheduling
+1) Level 1 : Fixed priority preemptive Scheduling.

-   Level 2 : Round Robin Scheduling
+   Level 2 : Round Robin Scheduling.

    For a Fixed priority preemptive Scheduling (Queue 1), the Priority 0 is highest priority.
 If one process P1 is scheduled and running , another process P2 with higher priority comes.
 The New process (high priority) process P2 preempts currently running process P1 and process P1 will go